- Academic Affairs

 - The signature is valid for 12 months.

+*J visa holders are required to have their DS-2019s signed by the OIS before traveling outside the United States if they wish to return.
 If you require a travel signature, please drop off your DS-2019 with the OIS and it will be ready for pick up after 10 a.m. the following business day.

 J-1 students are required to have a valid DS-2019 in their possession at all times.
 If you require more time to complete the requirements for your degree due to academic or medical reasons, then you may apply for an extension of your DS-2019.
 Failure to extend your DS-2019 by the expiration date may result in a loss of valid J-1 status.
 You can locate your DS-2019 expiration date in Section 3 of your DS-2019.
 The OIS recommends starting the extension process at least 4 weeks before the expiration of your DS-2019.